 A study conducted by The American Society for Dermatologic Surgery found interesting results regarding hair transplantation.
-They discovered that the presence of crusting increased the risk of grafts being dislodged in the long-term, but could actually help preserve the grafts in the immediate days after surgery.
+They discovered that the presence of crusting increased the risk of transplanted hair grafts being dislodged in the long-term, but could actually help preserve the grafts in the immediate days after surgery.

 Thus it seems necessary to let the scabs form initially to aid with graft security.
-However, it is also important to know how to remove them before they hinder recovery.
+However, it is also important to know how to remove scabs before they hinder recovery.
 That means it is vital to follow post-surgery instructions.

 With small incisions being made into the scalp, there will be some trauma to the skin.
 Like with all injuries, our bodies form blood clots to stop blood loss.
 Although soft to begin with, these clots harden and become crusty.
 It then protects the skin underneath as it heals.

 This is precisely what happens in this surgical procedure.
 These usually appear within the first 24 to 48 hours after surgery.
 Patients may also see some hair transplant swelling, and/or redness of the scalp.